 FanDuel To Live Stream NHL Games Within App

-FanDuel has announced an historic live streaming agreement with the National Hockey League (NHL).
+FanDuel has announced a historic live streaming agreement with the National Hockey League (NHL).

 The games will be made available to customers who have either placed a wager on the game to be streamed or have a funded sportsbook account.

-However, national and local blackout restrictions will still apply and likely result is that the most popular teams in the four states where FanDuel is live – Pennsylvania, New Jersey, Indiana and West Virginia – will not be shown on the app.
+However, national and local blackout restrictions will still apply and likely result is that the most popular teams in the five states where FanDuel is live, which now includes Pennsylvania, New Jersey, Indiana, Colorado, and West Virginia – will not be shown on the app.

 Nevertheless, for those of us who like to bet on hockey, follow hockey stats and watch live games, this is a real boon.

 .@FDSportsbook will now offer live streaming of NHL games directly within the app as part of a new partnership with IMG Arena.

 The deal was created in partnership with IMG Arena, the sports betting arm of data firm IMG Agency, which announced last month that it had secured the rights to provide U.S. sportsbook operators with live streams of select out-of-market NHL games.

 IMG has been combining live games with live wagering in Europe for some time, mainly for soccer and tennis.
 It’s the latter sport that has provided FanDuel with its first foray into the live betting space, allowing it to stream the Australian Open for the past two years while offering in-game wagering.

 Last November, FanDuel announced their sports betting partnership with the NHL’s New Jersey Devils, which included giving spectators at the Prudential Center in-arena access to the operator’s app for in-game betting options.